The Birth Control Shot

 Couples having sex must always use condoms along with the shot to protect against STDs.

-irregular or no menstrual periods
+- irregular periods or no menstrual periods

-weight gain, headaches, and breast tenderness
+- weight gain, headaches, and breast tenderness

 Women may notice a decrease in fertility for up to a year after they stop getting the birth control shot.
-However, the shot does not cause permanent loss of fertility and most women can get pregnant once they stop getting the shot.
+However, the shot does not cause permanent loss of fertility and most women can get pregnant after they stop getting the shot.

-Who Uses the Birth Control Shot?
+Who Can Use the Birth Control Shot?